ckiee/logiops/README.md

 # logiops

-This is an unofficial driver for Logitech mice and keyboard.
+Logiops is an unofficial userspace driver for Logitech mice and keyboard.
+`ckiee/logiops` is a (possibly temporary) fork of the original [`PixlOne/logiops`](https://github.com/PixlOne/logiops) repository which has been (possibly temporarily) [abandoned](https://github.com/PixlOne/logiops/issues/348).

 This is currently only compatible with HID++ \>2.0 devices.